-The idea of having different colors for your wedding is not a new one.
+The idea of having different colors for your wedding invitations is not a new one.
 The tradition of wedding colors dates back several centuries.
 Legend says that the bride, groom and the wedding party used to walk to the church together.
 In order to trick rejected suitors and evil wishers who wanted to kidnap the bride the bridesmaids would dress like the bride.

 Another legend is that since each color means something different you wanted to pick colors that meant love, happiness and good fortune.
 Here is an example of an old wives’ tale:

 - If you marry in white then you’ve got it right

 - If you marry in blue then your love is true

 - If you marry in pink your fortune will stink